-Congratulatory messages pour in for Imran from Afghanistan, China
+Saudi ambassador greets Imran; congratulatory messages pour in from China, Afghanistan

-ISLAMABAD, July 27 (APP):As the leading party Pakistan Tehreek-e-Insaf (PTI) continues to build up its lead in the in the general election, congratulatory messages continue to pour in from friendly countries.
+ISLAMABAD, Jul 27 (APP):As the leading party Pakistan Tehreek-e-Insaf (PTI) continues to build up its lead in the general election, congratulatory messages continue to pour in from friendly countries.

-Imran Khan spelt out his foreign policy contours in an address on Thursday and vowed stronger bilateral ties with all countries.
+Imran Khan spelt out his foreign policy contours in a live address on Thursday and vowed stronger bilateral ties with all countries.
 He specially mentioned ties with Saudi Arabia, China, the United States of America, Afghanistan and India.

+The ambassador of Saudi Arabia to Islamabad Nawaf bin Said Al-Malki met Imran Khan at his residence in Banni Gala and conveyed to him a message from the custodian of two holy mosques King Salman bin Abdul Aziz on his success and peaceful culmination of the electoral process, a statement from the PTI’s media cell said.

+The Ambassador termed Imran’s address as “comprehensive and positive” and was appreciative of the sentiments expressed by Imran Khan.

 Afghan Ambassador to Pakistan Omar Zakhilwal congratulated Imran Khan on his success in the general election.